91Ʋ

 Neighborhood Schools: Consolidating Equitably

 Elgin Area School District U46 – the second-largest district in Illinois, serving three counties, eleven communities, and over 37,000 students – was facing declining enrollment and underutilized facilities.
 Our team used GIS to show how school facilities can act as community resources, model planning scenarios, and ensure equitable impacts for students and communities.
 Our analysis revealed that many of U46’s historic schools with deteriorating facilities and undersized sites are in urban cores that serve low-income communities and communities of color.
 While a traditional facilities plan would have consolidated these schools based on facility condition alone, our analysis brought new awareness to the district by demonstrating their importance as community resources.
-This prompted a novel long-range plan and successful bond that distributes consolidation impact and introduces a new middle school in an area previously experiencing access inequity.
+In this example of GIS, innovative long-range strategy and a successful bond initiative balances the impact of consolidation while introducing a new middle school in an area that previously faced significant access inequities.

 Heatmap of the Elgin Area of median household averages